 Unlike the term 'scandalous,' the Trade Marks manual does not identify the meaning for the term 'obscene.'
-Further, it suggests that while vulgar and racially insulting marks would be subjected to a blanket objection, obscene marks can be permissible in certain situations.157 This proposition poses two significant problems.
-First, as discussed in Part 2.2, Indian courts draw a clear distinction between obscene and vulgar language, with the latter being tolerated and the former being entirely prohibited.158 It would appear that the manual suffers from a doctrinal inconsistency where vulgarity is considered more heinous than obscenity.
-Secondly, Section 9(2)(c) clearly stipulates a ban against marks which contain "scandalous or obscene" matter.
-Principles of statutory interpretation dictate that the use of "or" in statutory language is disjunctive.159 This means that both the words before and after 'or' must be given effect.160 Consequently, the word "obscene" must receive individual interpretation and definition.
+It only suggests that the obscene trademarks are to be adjudged through an objective assessment.
+More importantly, it suggests that while vulgar and racially insulting marks would be subjected to a blanket objection, obscene marks can be permissible in certain situations.
+This proposition poses two significant problems.

+First, as discussed above, Indian courts draw a clear distinction between obscene and vulgar language, with the latter being tolerated and the former being entirely prohibited.
+157 It would appear that the manual suffers from a doctrinal inconsistency where vulgarity is considered more heinous than obscenity.
+Secondly, once an objective assessment determining the 'obscene' nature of the mark has been confirmed, the Registrar is bound to reject the mark.
+Section 9(2)(c) clearly stipulates a ban against marks which contain "scandalous or obscene" matter.
+Principles of statutory interpretation dictate that the use of "or" in statutory language is disjunctive.
+158 This means that both the words before and after 'or' must be given effect.
+159 Consequently, the word "obscene" must receive individual interpretation and definition.
 Thus, the manual's position that obscene marks can be allowed in some circumstances is manifestly incorrect.

-3.1.
 Trade Marks Register

-In scrutinizing the Trade Marks Manual, Section 3.1 of the study underscores the inconsistencies in delineating the criteria for barring 'scandalous' or 'obscene' matter.
-Despite being identified as a compendium of the Trade Mark Registry's office actions, the Trade Marks Manual is conspicuously unclear and furnishes inaccurate guidance on the application of Section 9(2)(c).
+In scrutinising the Trade Marks Manual, s.3.1 of the study underscores the inconsistencies in delineating the criteria for barring 'scandalous' or 'obscene' matter.
+Despite being identified as a compendium of the Trade Mark Registry's office actions, the Trade Marks Manual is conspicuously unclear and furnishes inaccurate guidance on the application of s.9(2)(c).
 As expounded in this section, these ambiguities contribute to pronounced inconsistency and incoherence in the operations of the Trade Marks Registry.

 This section of the study takes an anecdotal approach to identifying potentially scandalous marks in the Indian Trade Marks Register.
-To do so, the authors conducted a literature review to uncover terms that have previously been deemed scandalous, immoral, or obscene.161 With categories ranging from religious themes to profanity and vulgarity,162 the authors used these
+By examining the literature, this E.I.P.R.
+236 study identifies terms that have previously been deemed scandalous, immoral, or obscene.
+With categories ranging from religious themes to profanity and vulgarity, the authors used these terms to conduct randomized searches of the Indian trade mark register in order to identify potentially scandalous marks and create a purposive sample.